Hammarou/Task-Board-Planner/README.md

 ### Task description

-Tasks saved to the 'To Do' task plate  have a title, due date, and description based on the inputs placed by the user in the modal form.
+Tasks saved to the 'To Do' task lane  have a title, due date, and description based on the inputs placed by the user in the modal form.
 Based on when each task is due, they are color-coded:

 * White: The task is due at some date in the future of the current date.
 * Yellow: The task is due on the same day as the current date.